How natural is your lifestyle?

 The first story: “The Onion”.

-Gina Lorubbio, the author of “The Onion: Slow and Steady Brings Out Sweetness” – in one page – accomplishes much of what I have been attempting for several years.
+Gina Lorubbio, the author of “The Onion: Slow and Steady Brings Out Sweetness”, IN ONE PAGE accomplishes much of what I have been attempting.

-When I suggest (scroll home page) that someone's definition of onion might be "Thirteen Layers of TROUBLE!" of course I am exaggerating.
-Yes, the perfectly developed onion plant has thirteen leaves and the perfectly developed onion bulb has thirteen layers.
-Yet, what anti-onion person would be aware of those facts.
+When I suggest that someone's definition of onion might be "Thirteen Layers of TROUBLE!" of course I am exaggerating.
+Yes, the perfectly developed onion bulb has thirteen layers... but what keep-onions-away-from-me person would know that, or care?

 ONIONS: natural wonder vegetable gifts of distinction